Open a Modal Dialog Using Web API

 }

-In the previous example, the uiEntryPoint property of the <uispec> object had the value dialog.
-This value must match the one from the manifest.
-Below is an example of the dialog under the ui property:
+In the previous example, the uiEntryPoint property of the <uispec> object has the value dialog.
+This value must match the one in the manifest.
+The following example shows the dialog under the ui property:

 {